MOTHER’S MANIFESTO FOR CHANGE

 GET INVOLVED

 On Mother’s Day 2025, we are uniting to demand action.
 We will be on Hunger Strike outside Parliament for 5 days, supported by 24hr regional hunger strikes.
 We stand in solidarity with all those unable to feed themselves and their children, and to highlight the reality of so many here in the UK and globally and in recognition that this is a social, racial and climate justice issue.
-Our strikes will amplify the work and calls for action of many other organisations including The Right To Food Campaign, Food Foundation, Trussell Trust, Joseph Rowntree Foundation, Oxfam and many more.
+Our strikes also aim to amplify the work and calls for action of many other organisations including The Right To Food Campaign, Food Foundation, Trussell Trust, Joseph Rowntree Foundation, Oxfam and many more.

 As mothers we have a powerful voice.
 Join us with yours, for any of the 5 days outside Parliament, or for our 24hr regional strikes.
 Find out more about our actions and contact us for more information on how to get involved.